“Portland whispers its secrets from cobblestones to lighthouses. Ready to listen?”

-We are proud to be a part of the official Maine Tourism Association!
+We are proud to be a part of the official Maine Tourism Association.

 - Once you book a tour, you’ll get a text/email with instructions.

 - Download the app (while in good wifi/signal) and use your unique password to access your tours.
+If multiple versions or entry points are available for your tour, be sure to download all the audio guides.

 - To begin touring, go to the starting point and launch the app.

 - The audio starts automatically once you reach the starting point.
-Stick to the tour route & speed limit for the best experience.
+Stick to the tour route and speed limit for the best experience.

 - Please note that no one will meet you at the starting point.